linkov/uiview-hierarchy-generator/README.md

 #About
 This script gets all names of views available to LLDB and all subviews of views in "self".
 It then matches these to get view hiearchy that has user defined UIView names whenever possible.
 Then the script outputs the hierarchy in html.
 You click each subview to unfold its subviews, etc. Gray subviews are the ones that don't have children.
+Top most view in iOS app is always the last in generated list and so on.

 #Usage
 ##viewgen.py